jpane24/code-qa/README.md

 ## Description

-This repository was built to represent an example code repository for data analysis in R. This repository is utilized as reference in Best Practices in Scientific Computing (Sanchez et al., Under Review).
+This repository was built to represent an example code repository for data analysis in R. This repository is utilized as reference in Best Practices in Statistical Computing (Sanchez et al., Under Review).
 Following the format of this repository for your analyses will lead to painless QA.

 ## Installation/Setup Instructions